 By this point I could feel my heart racing and my eyes become watery as I’m desperately trying to compose myself.
 I felt backed into a corner and if I wanted to salvage any ounce of dignity (although by this point I’d be surprised if I had any left) I had to compromise with them.
 Reluctantly through gritted teeth I told my two little enemies I would get the lollies, but they would have to earn the treat at home.

 So, I’m paying for the stuff we bought but probably didn’t need (there’s strike 1 already), little ones are going off their nana because they are fighting over who gets to hold the lollies (strike 2).
 I walk out with my tail between my legs so desperately trying to fight back tears.
-Then comes the f*cking trifecta “I want to press the button on the lift”, “No!
+Then comes the f*cking trifecta as the younger three squeal “I want to press the button on the lift”, “No!
 It’s my turn”, “But it’s not faaaaaiiiiiirrrrr!!!”.

 We get in the lift and Esme cracks it because she didn’t press the button.
 Doors close and all I can hear is her screaming as the lift ever so slowly makes it down one floor.
 We get out and I tell my older two (dear Julianna and Eli) to run up the stairs and rescue her.
 Finally, this tiny little thing with big fat tears sitting on her cheeks steps off the lift.
 She breaks into a huge smile.
 “I got to press the button mum”.
 I couldn’t help but laugh.

 The little things seem so trivial to me but in my children’s eyes I guess they are huge.
 If only there was a way we could meet in the middle- if they actually listened to me I would let them ride the elevator a couple of times so they all got a chance to press the button.
-And hey, what if I want to press the button once in a while.
+And hey, did it ever occur to them that I might want to press the button once in a while?!

 Cheers for now.